kzhao682/netlify-forestry-blog/content/_index.md

     template: cta_section
     title: Discover how to transform your data into valuable insights
     subtitle: >-
-      Get in touch for a free 30 minute call to help us understand how any challenges you have.
+      Get in touch for a free 30 minute call to help us understand how we can help you with any challenges you have.
     actions:
       - type: action
         template: action